d-lynch95/Portfolio-Project4/README.md

 - I was having an issue displaying the string value of time on the appointments page.
 I solved this by changing the {{ post.time }} code to {{ post.get_time_display }}.
 This then shows the string value that correlates with the time selected.

 - I was having issues with calling the time and date data to prevent double bookings.
 The code segment I was using was only calling the date data and not allowing any appointments to be made on the same days.
 I fixed this by adding the django Q to my code and combining time and date.
-This fixed the bug
+This fixed the bug.

 ### User Testing

 The application was tested on a macbook air using the google chrome browser.

+I also tested it on the following mobile devices:
+  OnePlus NordCE
+  Iphone12
+  Samsung Galaxy S
+All of these devices worked as intended.

+I did not test this site on a tablet but did utilise the google chrome Dev tools.

 ### Validator Testing